Natasha-A/signup-form/README.md

 # Sign-Up Form
-A sign up form designed for an Airways services to practice using HTML forms and best practices.
+A sign up form designed for an Airways company to practice using HTML forms and best practices.
 View it [here!](https://natasha-a.github.io/signup-form/)

 ## Objective
 * Practice HTML forms to utilize various elements and attributes to create effective forms